 That is something you’d never think about until it happens to you.
 Just like in most countries in the world, police can randomly ask you to identify yourself.
 And if you’ve left your passport in the hotel – well you’re gonna get a fine.

-6. Disrespect Buddha, the King or the flag
+6. Be Careful not to Disrespect Buddha, the King or the Flag

 Thai people are very kind, humble, and caring.
 They are also very easy to offend.
 The easiest way to do this is to show ignorance about their religion or their King.
 Every Thai people I’ve seen loves the King, so be very attentive to everything that bears his face and make sure every time you mention him, it’s respectfully.

 The other thing Thai’s are very touchy about is religion.
 95% of the population are extremely devoted Buddhists, and there are plenty of ways to offend them.
 Taking a photo where your head is above Buddha’s – bad.
 Buying anything with Budha’s face – very bad.
 Getting Buddha’s face as a tattoo – extremely bad.

 Another thing to have in mind – don’t use the Thai flag for anything other than a flag.
 I mean, you’ve seen bags, umbrellas, or even bathing suits with the US or the UK flag, right?
 Well, this is considered extremely offensive in Thailand.
 Their flag colors represent King, religion, and Nation.
 Using it as a bathing suit is something offensive to all they hold dear and may even get you in jail.

 7. Chose Your Clothes Wisely When Visiting Temples